Goodwill Opportunity Campus

 The 160,000-square-foot Leon Levine Opportunity Center, the flagship building of the campus, offers enhanced space to serve participants and improve operational efficiency not possible in Goodwill’s previous facility.
 These improvements include space for strategic partners to provide participant services related to food and nutrition, healthcare, finance, education and legal services; private interview rooms; and more.
 Increased space in classrooms, computer labs and conference rooms enhances basic services and continuing education.

-New community-based partners such as Charlotte Metro Credit Union, Charlotte Community Health Clinic, Common Wealth Charlotte and the Center for Community Transitions share permanent space on the campus to enhance the client experience.
+New community-based partners such as Skyla Credit Union, Charlotte Community Health Clinic, Common Wealth Charlotte and the Center for Community Transitions share permanent space on the campus to enhance the client experience.
 Working collaboratively with these organizations under one roof enables Goodwill to provide convenient access to services that positively influence participants’ economic mobility.

 While workforce development initiatives in our community have grown dramatically since the recession, much of the work has focused on simply getting people jobs.
 True economic sustainability requires a broader focus.
 As we continue to shape our key priorities for the future, we recognize we must also continually widen and build perspective—taking a landscape view, collaborating more broadly and employing a holistic approach to serving our participants.